 “Nah, it’s all arranged, my dad’s expecting to do it.”

 Ron thought for a few seconds.
 “Uh, Steve, is your mom going to be okay with what you buy?
 Should we go to your house with you when you show them what you bought?”

 “Not necessary, It’ll be good.
 Mom might grouse about things, but my dad’ll be there and he’s going to be cool about whatever I buy.
 After a couple weeks it’ll be normal and she’ll forget about all the old clothes I have in my closet — which won’t show up in the wash because I won’t have been wearing them.
 I told her I’ll wear them to Mass.
 She won’t let me do that.
 I always have to wear slacks and a white dress shirt with black socks and dress shoes.
-I’ll probably end up giving my old outfits to the Cathedral rummage sale.
+I’ll give my old outfits to the Cathedral rummage sale.
 Some family that can’t afford to buy their kid new Cathedral-style school clothes will get a good deal.”